 If it is felt, after discussion with the parents, that a child may benefit from receiving an assessment from an Educational Psychologist, this can be organised in-house and children formally assessed by Mrs Kapella.
-Alternatively the school can arrange for children to be seen at the Dyslexia Unit at Bangor University or at one of the Dyslexia Action centres.
+Alternatively, the school can arrange for children to be assessed by an external psychologist.

-Generally each pupil is taught one-to-one but there are occasions when it is appropriate to teach a small group of children.
-The number of Learning support lessons that a pupil receives (usually two but up to a maximum of four per week) is discussed with parents and then reviewed on a regular basis according to the progress that he/she is making.
+Generally, each pupil is taught one-to-one but there are occasions when it is appropriate to teach a small group of children.
+The number of learning support lessons that a pupil receives (usually two) is discussed with parents and then reviewed on a regular basis according to the progress that he/she is making.

-Generally a pupil remains with the same teacher year-on-year but situations can occasionally arise where a change in teacher may be necessary.
+Generally a pupil remains with the same teacher year-on-year for continuity.

-The children are withdrawn from various lessons and activities throughout the school day in order to attend their Learning support lessons.
+Pupils attend their Learning Support lessons during the school day.
 Every effort is made to ensure that the senior children do not miss academic lessons and all other lessons are timetabled on a rota.

-Lessons are designed to specifically address each child’s individual problems.
-In addition we endeavour to support the children with general areas of weakness.
+Lessons are designed to specifically address each child’s individual needs.
+In addition, we endeavour to support the children with general areas of weakness.
 Prior to exams we encourage pupils to produce revision timetables and study skills are considered to be a vital part of each child’s programme.
-Improvement is gradual and is first seen in the one-to-one lessons before it is transferred to the children’s work in the classrooms.